Buckeye vs Chestnut | What’s the Difference?

 Buckeye

-The Buckeye tree is medium-sized growing.
-Commonly known as horse chestnut.
-They are native to North America.
+The Buckeye tree is medium-sized.
+It is commonly known as horse chestnut.
+It is native to North America.
 Its species range in size from 6- to 8-foot shrubs to massive 60-foot shade trees.

-It has more than 20 species.
-But only 6 to 9 woody flowering species are famous.
-It is a tree-producing nut.
-Buckeyes aren’t produced true nuts, they are considered nut-like seeds.
-The nut-like seeds are shiny and dark brown, with a light-colored spot.
+It has more than 20 species, but only 6 to 9 woody flowering species are well known.
+It is a nut-producing tree.
+Buckeyes do not produce true nuts; they are considered nut-like seeds.
+These seeds are shiny and dark brown, with a light-colored spot.

 Chestnut

-The chestnuts are the deciduous trees.
-They are native to the Northern Hemisphere.
-It produces edible nuts.
+Chestnut trees are deciduous trees.
+They are native to the Northern Hemisphere and produce edible nuts.
 There are eight or nine species of chestnut.
-It is similar to the other of all species.
+They are similar to each other in many ways.
 All species of chestnut produce both male and female flowers.

 The four well-known species are American, European, Chinese, and Japanese chestnuts.
-The use of chestnuts depends on its species.
-Because each species has its own properties.
+The use of chestnuts depends on the species, because each has its own properties.
 All these species produce nuts.

 Buckeye vs Chestnut Uses